kscout/cluster-observability/README.md

 To add a service to the observability stack add a value to the `services` list in the [`values.yaml` file](values.yaml).

-See the comment explaining this array and existing entries for more information.
+See the comment explaining this array, and existing entries, for more information.

 This will trigger alerts when the service goes down.